Universal Secure Multiplex Network Coding with Dependent and Non-Uniform Messages: Introduction

-Independently and simultaneously, Bhattad and Narayanan \cite{bhattad05} proposed the weakly secure network coding based on the same idea as \cite{yamamoto05}, whose goal is also to get rid of the loss of information rate in the secure network coding.
+Independently and simultaneously, Bhattad and Narayanan \cite{bhattad05} proposed a scheme based on the same idea as \cite{yamamoto05,kobayashi13}, whose goal is also to get rid of the loss of information rate in the secure network coding.
+This scheme was called weakly secure network coding in \cite{bhattad05}.
 Their method \cite{bhattad05} ensures that the mutual information between $S_i$ and Eve's information is zero for each $i$.
 Recall that Eve's knowledge on secret information $S_i$ is usually measured by the mutual information in the information theoretic security \cite{pls,liang09}.
 As drawbacks, the construction depends on the network topology and coding at intermediate nodes, and the computational complexity of code construction is large.

 Harada and Yamamoto \cite{harada08} defined a stronger security requirement on the weakly secure network coding, which will be reviewed later, and called it as the strongly secure network coding.
 Then they showed its construction procedure.
 As \cite{bhattad05}, the construction depends on the network topology and coding at intermediate nodes, and the computational complexity of code construction is large.